 The Administrator may in its discretion provide that Awards (other than Options and SARs) granted under the Plan earn dividends or dividend equivalents.
 Such dividends or dividend equivalents may be paid currently or may be credited to a Participant's account.
-Any crediting of dividends or dividends or dividend equivalents may be subject to such restrictions and conditions as the Administrator may establish.
-Notwithstanding the other provisions herein, any dividends or dividend equivalent rights related to an Award shall be structured in a manner so as to avoid causing the Award and related dividends or dividend equivalents are in compliance with Code Section 409A.
+Any crediting of dividends or dividend equivalents may be subject to such restrictions and conditions as the Administrator may establish.
+Notwithstanding the other provisions herein, any dividends or dividend equivalent rights related to an Award shall be structured in a manner so as to avoid causing the Award and related dividends or dividend equivalent rights to be subject to Code Section 409A or shall otherwise be structured so that the Award and dividends or dividend equivalents are in compliance with Code Section 409A.